OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 	- Comment or un-comment the function calls at the bottom of the script.
 	- Preview your part.
 	- Generate ths `stl` file.
 - To visualize the current state of the art, open `the.full.stand.scad` in `OpenSCAD`.
+This script itself is driven by the parameters mentioned in the scripts `included` in it, like `full.stand.prm.0*.scad`.
+Change the `inclkude` statement in `the.full.stand.scad` to refer to the required set of parameters.

 #### First preview

 ![Animated](./images/sunflower.gif)

 > Note: `github` supports the rendering of `stl` files.
 Click them above to **see** them.

 ---